 - 3 Tbsp vegetable oil plus one Tbsp vegetable oil

-- 1 2" piece of cinnamon bark (or stick - don't beat yourself up)
+- 1 2 inch piece of cinnamon bark or cinnamon stick

 - 8 green cardamom pods